-Probate is a process that requires a knowledgeable attorney by your side
+The Probate process requires a knowledgeable Trust & Probate Administration attorney by your side

 The probate process is almost always a necessary event after the death of a loved one.
-Depending on your estate plan, or lack thereof, the probate process can prove relatively short or unduly long.
+Depending on your estate plan, or lack thereof, the Trust and Probate Administration process can prove relatively short or unduly long.
 In either case, navigating the probate process requires specific knowledge and experience.
-At Altman & Associates, our Maryland probate attorneys have the knowledge and experience to effectively guide you and your family through the probate process.
+At Altman & Associates, our probate attorneys have the knowledge and experience to effectively guide you and your family through the probate process.

 First and foremost, probate happens during the very emotionally difficult time following the death of a loved one.
 Mourning the loss of a family member and dealing with legal matters in Probate Court can prove both financially and emotionally taxing.
 There are many additional issues which can creep into the probate process and cause significant stress, such as: